lifsys/intelisys/README.md

 # Intelisys

 Intelisys is a powerful Python library that provides a unified interface for interacting with various AI models and services.
-It offers seamless integration with OpenAI, Anthropic, Google, TogetherAI, Groq, MistralAI, and more, making it an essential tool for AI-powered applications.
+It offers seamless integration with OpenAI, Anthropic, OpenRouter, and Groq, making it an essential tool for AI-powered applications.

 ## New in Version 0.3.0

-- Added support for multiple new AI models including OpenAI, Anthropic, Google, TogetherAI, Groq, and MistralAI
+- Added support for multiple new AI providers including OpenAI, Anthropic, OpenRouter, and Groq
 - Introduced asynchronous methods for chat and response handling
-- Implemented template-based API calls with `template_api` and `template_api_json` functions
+- Implemented template-based API calls with `template_chat` and `template_chat_async` methods
-- Added a JSON fixing utility with the `fix_json` function
+- Added JSON mode support for compatible providers
 - Significantly refactored the `Intelisys` class for better performance and flexibility
 - Improved error handling and logging across the library
 - Enhanced API key management using 1Password Connect